-- □ Meet the general requirements for admission to the College of Adult & Professional Studies. - Develop an individual educational plan (IEP) in consultation with your admissions advisor.
+- □ Meet the general requirements for admission to the College of Adult & Professional Studies. - Develop an academic plan in consultation with your admissions advisor to determine how outstanding course requirements or needed credits, if any, will be fulfilled.
 Requirement is waived if official transcripts document completion of all prerequisite and general education courses and the full number of credits required outside of the chosen major, or if applying for a certificate program.